open-component-model/ocm-spec/doc/02-processing/06-artifact-normalization.md

 MUST be immutable to avoid invalidating signatures.
 In such a case a dedicated artifact normalization algorithm MUST be provided for such media types.

-Available artifact normalization types can be found [here](./03-signing-process.md#normalization-types).
+Available artifact normalization types can be found in the [Normalization Types section](./03-signing-process.md#normalization-types).

 ## Interaction of Local Blobs, Access Methods, Uploaders and Media Types

-The Open Component Model is desiged to support transports of artifacts.
+The Open Component Model is designed to support transports of artifacts.
 To assure the integrity of digests and signatures some rules must be obeyed by the involved model extensions.

 ### Access Methods